openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 #### Hypershift / Hosted Control Planes

-In the HCP topology, the HostedCluster and NodePool resources are enhanced to support the change management strategies `MaintenanceSchedule` and `Disabled`.
+In the HCP topology, the `HostedCluster` and `NodePool` resources are enhanced to support the `spec.changeManagement` stanza.

 #### Standalone Clusters

-In the Standalone topology, the ClusterVersion and MachineConfigPool resources are enhanced to support the change management strategies
+In the Standalone topology, the ClusterVersion and MachineConfigPool resources are enhanced to support the `spec.changeManagement` stanza.
-`MaintenanceSchedule` and `Disabled`.
-The MachineConfigPool also supports the `Manual` and `Assisted` strategies.

 #### Single-node Deployments or MicroShift